Sonography & Ultrasound Tech Programs with Financial Aid

 Financial Aid Eligibility & Application Checklist

-Each type of financial aid will have different eligibility and application requirements, so it’s important you do your research before applying.
-By following this financial aid application checklist, you’ll increase your chances of receiving the support you need to pursue a career in radiology.
+Each type of financial aid has different eligibility and application requirements, so it’s important you do your research before applying.
+By following this financial aid application checklist, you’ll increase your chances of receiving the support you need to pursue a career in sonography.

 Complete the FAFSA Early

-Each financial aid option will have different requirements and eligibility criteria.
-Thoroughly review both for each scholarship and grant you consider to ensure it’s the right fit for you and you have all the details to apply.
-You can typically find these details on the program website or within the application.
+Each financial aid option has different requirements and eligibility criteria.
+Thoroughly review both for each option you are considering, ensuring it’s the right fit for you, and you have all the details to apply.
+You can typically find the necessary details on the program website or within the application.

 Check Deadlines and Apply Early

-Deadlines for financial aid differ, and many grants and scholarships have a strict application window.
+Deadlines for financial aid differ, and many grants and scholarships have strict application windows.
 Missing the application deadline can result in disqualification.
 Make sure you track key dates and apply early whenever possible to demonstrate your commitment and allow ample time for processing if additional materials are required.

-Financial aid applications often ask for additional materials, such as an essay, statement of purpose, or letters of recommendation.
-Many of these materials take time to complete so it’s imperative to develop and collect these documents in advance so you don’t miss the deadline.
-Make sure you review requirements for each scholarship or grant to build your application folder and ensure you have everything needed.
+Financial aid applications often ask for additional materials, like an essay, purpose statement, and recommendation letters.
+These materials take time to complete, so it’s imperative to develop and collect them well in advance of the deadline.
+Review requirements thoroughly to build your application folder and ensure you have everything needed.

 Receive Feedback on Supplemental Materials

-If the scholarships or grants require essays, letters of intent, or portfolios, seek feedback from a trusted source.
-Ask your professors, advisors, or career counselors for honest feedback on your application materials so that you can ensure you’re submitting your best work.
-Since this will add an additional step before you can submit your materials, make sure you factor this into your timeline to meet deadlines.
+If scholarships or grants require essays, letters of intent, or portfolios, seek feedback from a trusted source.
+Ask your professors, advisors, or career counselors for honest input on your application materials, so you can ensure you’re submitting your best work.
+Make sure you factor this step into your timeline to meet deadlines.

 Review Award Letters

-If you’re selected for scholarship or grant, you’ll receive an award letter that outlines all the details.
-Be sure to read this letter carefully to fully understand the types and amounts of aid you’ve been awarded.
-If you’ve received multiple offers, compare award packages from different schools and programs to determine the most financially beneficial option.
-If you have any questions about your awards, contact your school’s financial aid office or the organization awarding your funds.
+If you’re selected for an award, you’ll receive an award letter outlining the details.
+Read it carefully to understand the types and amounts of aid being awarded.
+Compare packages from different schools and programs to determine the most beneficial options.
+Contact your school’s financial aid office or the organization awarding your funds with questions.

 Back to top